Restor-Foundation/tcd/README_SEGMENTATION.md

     ```
     The configuration used for running the training is contained in `conf.yaml` and the configuration for running sweeps on W&B is in `conf_sweep.yaml`.
     If running this on Euler, one needs to specify how much memory and the GPU required (the memory of the GPU should be >= 20GB).

+* Weights and Biases (WandB)
+When training with WandB, the project name should be indicated in the `conf.yaml` file.
+(In future versions a flag will be added to choose whether to upload the training metrics and logs to WandB).
+* Sweep configuration: hyperparameter search in WandB
+To run sweeping for changing hyperparameters, these steps should be followed:
+1. Set the parameter sweep in `conf.yaml` to True and change the project name to `vanilla-model-sweep-runs`
+2. Access the `conf_sweep.yaml` file and add/remove/change the hyperparameters observed there.
+For now, loss, segmentation_model and backbone are considered.
+They should be changed in the list as new items.
+The method for sweeping can also be changed from grid (all possible combinations) to random.
+3. Run the training as before.